Jacob-Lasky/ISeeTV/README.md

 <hr></hr>

-This is the ISeeTV project.
-It was created due to the lack of dockerized IPTV clients.
-The spirit of the project is "ease" - meaning:
+The ISeeTV project creates a docker-based IPTV client for desktop and mobile browsers.
+The spirit of the project is to be:
-- Easy to navigate
+- Easy to use
 - Easy to deploy
 - Easy to contribute